wFigliolini/Automata/README.md

+# Automata Readme

-This is an implementation of the project requirements from https://jeapostrophe.github.io/courses/2021/fall/304/course/.
+This is an implementation of the project requirements from [Jay McCarthy at UMass Lowell](https://jeapostrophe.github.io/courses/2021/fall/304/course/).

 Implementation will be done in C++, using Trunk Code Quality as a linter.